• Skip to primary navigation

 Brioche buns broken open to show fluffy interior served with homemade marmalade in a small jar with a silver spoon.

 Brioche buns are easy to make and bake neatly in a muffin tin, but you can also bake brioche dough in a loaf pan to make a traditional "carré".
-If you want to take your brioche to the next level, try these maple brioche buns, which are shaped like flowers.
 Or you can bake brioche on a sheet pan as a "tresse" (a braid) by splitting the dough into 2 or 3 and twisting (or braiding) it into a loaf before placing it on a parchment-lined sheet pan to rise and bake.
 In this case, you don't need a special mould.

 Traditionally, brioche buns are baked in fluted moulds (you can see them in the picture above).
 These fluted brioche pans are available on Amazon.
 Since many don't have access to these pans, you can also bake the buns in a muffin tin, as shown.
 You just won't get the fluted edge, but that's okay!
 For a full loaf, bake this bread in a loaf pan like this 8.5x4.5" gold touch pan from OXO on Amazon